Fusion/libui.cr/README.md

 (see src/examples/crgallery)

 This is a feature I am introducing in addition to the library bindings.
 It allows devs to specify a UI without hard coding it and maintain it using fragments described in simple .yml files.

-Some davantages:
+Some advantages:
 - No need to recompile your code to test a UI change
 - Team collaboration now easier
 - Descriptive UI